 Head to Bobby-Dodd Stadium to root for the Yellow Jackets at a home game.
-The Junior Jackets Kids’ Club ($35 per membership and up) is for ages 12 and younger with perks and special events for joining.
-Make sure to stop by Yellow Jacket Alley for a pregame walk by the players, the band, cheerleaders led by Buzz and the Ramblin’ Wreck.
-This is found on Brittain Drive by Peters Park to stadium two and a half hours before kickoff.
+The Junior Jackets Kids’ Club ($30 per membership and up) is for ages 12 and younger with perks and special events for joining.
+Benefits include a Junior Jackets visor, complimentary concession at select games, free tickets to select games and more.

 Getting There: You can purchase guaranteed parking in advance or find a lot close by when you arrive and pay in person (prices vary by lot).
 For MARTA, the North Avenue station will get you the closest.

 How to Score Tickets: Out of conference games are the cheapest, so try and score tickets earlier in the season.
-Single-game tickets for the Yellow Jackets’ home games start at $15 per seat.
-If you want to attend multiple games, try ACC Flex Packs or Stinger Mobile Passes for groups of tickets.
+Single-game tickets for the Yellow Jackets’ home games start at $20 per seat.
+If you want to attend multiple games, purchase season tickets or Stinger Mobile Passes for groups of tickets.
 Ages 2 and younger don’t need a ticket.

 Getting There: All visitors to the campus should park in the deck located at the Westview Drive entrance of campus.
-2-24 hours, parking is $3 per car.
+2 hours-24 hours, parking is $3 per car.

 Wear black and yellow and cheer on this college team in Kennesaw.
 Families can visit the Fan Zone open prior to each game with activities and the Owl Walk (welcoming of the players) happening two hours prior to kickoff.

 Getting There: Lots are offered for pre-sale and day-of parking.
-These include the Teal Lot (pre-sale only, $10) and Lime Lot (day-of, $15).
+These include the Grey Lot (pre-sale only, $10) and Black Lot (day-of, $15).

-How to Score Tickets: Single game tickets range from $10-$75.
-The three-game mini-plan ranges from $50-$65.
+How to Score Tickets: Single game tickets range from $10-$50.
+The three-game mini-plan ranges from $75 to $150.
 Ages 3 and older need a ticket; ages 2 and younger, free.

 Getting There: The visitor’s parking deck (Clark Atlanta University Parking Deck) is located behind the student center at the intersection of Mildred Street and Atlanta Student Movement Boulevard. $5-$20 depending on game.